magda-io/magda/packages/external-ui-plugin-sdk/docs/interfaces/ConfigDataType.md

 • **baseUrl**: `string`

 The base URL path of all APIs (e.g. '/');
-The value of the field might either from config data retrieved from the server or the URL to a default "fallback" dev API server url for testing.
+The value of the field might be either from config data retrieved from the server or (when run web client locally) the hardcoded URL to a default "fallback" dev API server url for testing.

 **`Memberof`**